Marqui-13/Je-kob/README.md

-### This repository contains music by the amazingly talented Je'Kob and audio waveform visualizations.
+### This repository contains music by the amazing and talented Je'Kob and audio waveform visualizations.